bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

     * Implicit binding--value of "this" becomes the object on the left side of a function call.
     * New binding--value of "this" becomes an object created by the constructor function containg the "this" keyword.
     * Explicit binding--"this" is defined by a call or apply method.
 5. `super()` sort of replaces `call` When we're using classes instead of prototype.
-It gives the parent object access to the attributes of the child object.
+It gives the parent object access to the attributes of the child object and allows `this` to work properly.